nitin966/OpenEncompass/README.md

 EnCompass is a Python framework for building "Program-in-Control" AI agents.
 It separates the **workflow logic** (the agent's code) from the **search strategy** (how the agent explores possibilities), allowing for powerful, non-deterministic reasoning without cluttering the business logic.

-This implementation achieves parity with the system described in the [Asari AI blog post](https://asari.ai/blog/encompass).
+This implementation implements the core EnCompass ideas (PAN-style replay and search strategies) in a minimal framework, inspired by the system described in the [Asari AI blog post](https://asari.ai/blog/encompass).

 ## Features